-With a unprecidented five Premier League managers sacked this season, including some high-profile names such as Brenden Rodgers and Jose Mourinho.
+With a unprecedented five Premier League managers sacked this season, including some high-profile names such as Brenden Rodgers and Jose Mourinho.
 Any manager still left in the league is desperate for some cover, to shield himself from the angry mob of fans who demand blood from their directors if their teams is having a bad run.
 So its fair to say that any team left in the League Cup Semi 2016 will make every effort to reach the final, certainly the gaffa will breathe a sigh of relief.

-In particular the two top Premier League side in Man City and Liverpool, where Pelegrini has spent most of christmas shrugging of rumours of the imminent arrival of Munich boss Pep Guardiola, and Jurgen Klopp whose introduction to the league has been more like a baptism of fire and certainly not something that the German manager is a custom to.
+In particular the two top Premier League side in Man City and Liverpool, where Pelegrini has spent most of christmas shrugging of rumors of the imminent arrival of Munich boss Pep Guardiola, and Jurgen Klopp whose introduction to the league has been more like a baptism of fire and certainly not something that the German manager is a custom to.

 Stoke vs Liverpool